orobert1/phpRouter/README.md

 A method that allows you to define the action of any specific routes.
 This includes routes that are directed towards a specific variable. *e.g. users/:userId:* In this case, the function paired with that route must expect whatever that variable is as a parameter.

 ### .htaccess
-In order for this to work, you must change your .htaccess file to read like so:
+In order for this to work, you must change your .htaccess file to read like so: <br>
 `Options -MultiViews

 RewriteEngine On

 RewriteCond %{REQUEST_FILENAME} !-f

 RewriteRule ^ index.php [QSA,L]`
 where index.php is where you define your routes.